stevegeek/ai_refactor/README.md

 This is based on the assumption that the LLM AIs are pretty good at identifying patterns.

+## Note on performance and ChatGPT version

+_The quality of results depend very much on the version of ChatGPT being used._

+I have tested with both 3.5 and 4 and see **significantly** better performance with version 4.

 ## Available refactors

 Currently available: